 This guidance is for members of the general public and may not apply to healthcare facilities, high-risk congregate settings, or other setting-specific groups.

 - People with COVID-19 who are moderately or severely ill or who have a weakened immune system.

 - Cases and close contacts identified in certain settings.
 Parents with children in K-12 schools or early care and education programs should consult the program administrator for specific isolation and quarantine guidance in their school or care setting.

 In order to protect the health of our communities, and as a safety precaution to prevent the risk of spreading COVID-19, the Rockbridge Area Health Center has instituted visitor restrictions.

-The Rockbridge Area Health Center understands the importance of patients having access to their loved ones while receiving care.
 If a patient is having an in-person visit, the following visitor guidelines have been put in place to help reduce the spread of COVID-19 and to keep our patients and employees safe.
 If the patient is uncomfortable with an in-person visit, we encourage patients to consider telehealth visits whenever possible.

 - Remain in patient rooms unless instructed by staff.

 - Practice social distancing and remain six feet from patients when possible.